ClueLang/Clue/README.md

 ### Manual insallation
 1. Download the latest release and save it somewhere
 2. Open your system environment variables
-3. Add the path to `clue.exe` in the PATH variable
+3. Add the path to the directory that contains `clue.exe` in the PATH variable
 4. Type `clue` in your cmd/PowerShell to run the compiler, it will explain the rest

 ## General syntax differences